richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 If you character is not a mage of any kind, you can skip the Implanted edge entirely, as it has no effect on you.
 If your character is a mage, and you do want to take some zero-implant-point cyberware, that's the only time you need to take it.

-Note that if you take Implanted on savaged.us, it'll use up one of your perk points, as there's no way to zero-out the cost of an Edge on there.
-So just skip adding it on the site, and only add it to your character sheet later if you need it.
 {{% /pageinfo %}}

 {{% pageinfo %}}